PancakesLmao/pankeki-web/backend/API-DOCS.md

 ### POST /projects

 Create a new project (admin only).
+The `created_by` field is automatically set from the authenticated user.

 **Headers:**